murklynx/Ping-Pong/README.md

 A Main Menu screen consists of:
 * Play
-* Quit
+* Quit.

 SpaceBar and Mouse cursor used for input.
+Player 1 controls are UP and DOWN arrow keys.
+Player 2 controls are W and S keys.
 ### Dependencies

 * VS 2019.